-Over the past few years, the majority of the Association's growth has come from real estate mortgages, which make up approximately 68 percent of the Association's portfolio.
+Over the past few years, the majority of the Association's growth has come from real estate mortgages, which make up approximately 66 percent of the Association's portfolio.
 Production and intermediate-term loans are also a substantial portion of the portfolio.
 The short-term portfolio, which is comprised heavily of working capital loans, normally reaches a peak balance in late summer and declines in the fall months as commodities are marketed and proceeds are applied to these loans.
 While working capital loan balances were repaid in the fall, outstanding balances increased during December to prepay operating expenses for the coming season.

-During 2022, the Association continued buying loan participations within the System on a selective basis.
+During 2023, the Association continued buying loan participations within the System on a selective basis.
 This provides a means for the Association to spread credit concentration risk and realize non-patronage sourced interest and fee income.
 Competition for quality credits has been strong for the past several years.
-However, volatility in the bond market during 2022 provided an opportunity to purchase into additional participation opportunities as large Agribusiness pursued loans in lieu of bonds for funding.
+However, volatility in the bond market during 2022 and early 2023 provided an opportunity to purchase into additional participation opportunities as large Agribusiness pursued loans in lieu of bonds for funding.

+December 31,

-Loan Participations: 2022 2021 2020
+Loan Participations: 2023 2022 2021

-Participations Purchased

-FCS Institutions \$ 73,010 \$ 54,791 \$ 51,862
+Participations Purchased - FCS Institutions Participations Sold \$ 74,472 (8,508) \$ 73,010 \$ 54,791 (277)

-Participations Sold - (277) (886)

-Total \$ 73,010 \$ 54,514 \$ 50,976
+Total \$ 65,964 \$ 73,010 \$ 54,514

 The Association sells qualified long-term residential mortgage loans into the secondary market.
-For the years ended December 31, the Association originated loans for resale totaling \$22,447 in 2022, \$35,301 in 2021, and \$43,609 in 2020, which were sold into the secondary market.
+For the years ended December 31, the Association originated loans for resale totaling \$11,584 in 2023, \$22,447 in 2022, and \$35,301 in 2021, which were sold into the secondary market.